 Ravenscar – History

 The history of Ravenscar is strange, to say the least.
-After the Whitby to Scarborough railway line was built in 1885, Ravenscar was thought up by developers as a new resort to rival Scarborough.
+After the Whitby to Scarborough railway line was built in 1885, developers thought up Ravenscar as a new resort to rival Scarborough.
 Drains were laid and some streets were marked out, ready for development.
 The plans included houses, shops, hotels, formal gardens and an esplanade along the clifftop.

 However, the windswept clifftop location, together with a difficult descent to a rocky beach attracted few investors and developers.
-The scheme was eventually abandoned in 1913.
-Today it is a quiet place, the railway is long gone and only a few houses, a National Trust Visitor Centre and the splendid Raven Hall Hotel make up what is now little more than a hamlet.
+1913 saw the scheme abandoned.
+Today it is a quiet place, the railway has gone and only a few houses, a National Trust Visitor Centre and the splendid Raven Hall Hotel make up what is now little more than a hamlet.

 Ravenscar – Geology

 Ravenscar is geologically interesting.
-The Peak fault, a fracture line that can clearly be seen, has raised the land here by over 600 feet.
+The Peak fault, a fracture line that can be seen clearly, has raised the land here by over 600 feet.
 This has exposed rock strata that would normally be deep underground.
 It also divides two different types of rock strata.
-South of Ravenscar down to Scalby Ness the cliffs are made of hard rocks.
+South of Ravenscar down to Scalby Ness hard rocks make up the cliffs.
 As a result, the cliff line is fairly straight with few coves.
-North of Ravenscar the coastline is mostly made up of softer rocks.
+North of Ravenscar softer rocks make up the coastline.
 These offer less resistance to erosion by the sea, so the coastline here is characterised by a number of scallop-shaped bays, with protective headlands made from harder, more resistant rock.

 Alum reserves are found underneath the shales that make up much of the coastline from Ravenscar to Staithes.
 These were extensively mined up until the mid-1800s.
 The remains of the quarries and ports used to transport the alum can still be found in a number of places along this stretch of coastline.